collinalexbell/daemon.life/index.md

 ### BB8 (Fall 2015 - Spring 2016)

 I wanted to build a BB8 for the first new Starwars Launch.
-The build was behind schedule, over budget, and the head kept falling of.
+The build was behind schedule, over budget, and the head kept falling off.
 It was very educational and fun though!

 ![bb8](pics/bb8.jpeg "bb8")